Abstract submission frequently asked questions

 Do you have any guidance on common text and spelling errors in abstract submissions?

-Guidance on abstracts can be found here
+Guidance on abstracts can be found here.

 What are the most common problems that authors have with their submitted abstracts?

 The most common problems arising are queries around whether appropriate or sufficient approvals and consent have been attained.
 Please make sure that you have contacted and gained approval from appropriate regulatory bodies in your hospital before starting any project and before submitting a piece of work for presentation at a conference.
 Please read the declarations page carefully and ensure that you choose the appropriate drop-down tab.
-If you have any queries then contact [email protected] at soon as possible and before the submission deadline.
+If you have any queries then contact [email protected] as soon as possible and before the submission deadline.
 If appropriate approvals have not been sought, this could result in rejection of your abstract at the very least (and even referral to your REC and/or Trust in extreme cases).

 Authorship